 I am not quite sure when my best friend actually turned on me, but the blackouts become the norm, and risky behavior put me in danger more than I want to remember.
 I began to have to drink just to feel normal.
 I started drinking alone at home in fear of making an ass of myself again or doing something dangerous in my blackouts.
 I blamed my drinking on my horrible life, my horrible parents, and just plain, old, bad luck, because if you had my life you would drink like this too!
 Yet, for a long time, I still managed to have a job, and a car, and a home.
-This also made me believe that I, most definitely, I was not an addicted, because those were the people who hung out under the bridges, and drank out of paper-bag covered bottles of vodka!
+This also made me believe that I, most definitely, I was not an addict, because those were the people who hung out under the bridges, and drank out of paper-bag covered bottles of vodka!
 That was not Me.

-Eventually, my alcohol induced behavior filled my heart with shame and guilt, and made my life absolutely unmanageable!
+Eventually, my alcohol-induced behavior filled my heart with shame and guilt, and made my life absolutely unmanageable!
 I was unable to do much of anything besides drinking.
 I finally ended up losing my job and was unemployable.
 I did not have any friends, and I did not talk to my family.
 I sold my car after getting a DUI (Driving Under Influence), so I wouldn’t drink and drive anymore – strangely enough it never occurred to me to keep the car and quit drinking instead!